 Events vs. Conditions vs. Tasks

-When you create an action, you indicate the event that should trigger it, the more specific conditions under which that action occurs (if needed), and then define the task that is executed as a result.
+When you create a workflow, you indicate the event that should trigger it, the more specific conditions under which that workflow occurs (if needed), and then define the task that is executed as a result.

 For example, I want to send an email to the managers every time a customer reports a low CSAT.
 I also want to create a ticket when this happens, so our support team can address it.